Retr0hex/account-manager/README.md

 - Song path: `src/assets/song.mp3`
 - Playback: Runs in a separate thread to avoid blocking UI events
+- Song is from Syphon Filter: Dark Mirror.

 ### 📝 Adding an Account